HomeBioPublicationsTeachingOutreachMusicTheaterPhotography

 Blase Ur Short bio: [High-res headshot]

 Blase Ur is an Associate Professor of Computer Science at the University of Chicago, where he researches security, privacy, human-computer interaction, and ethical AI.
 He directs the UChicago SUPERgroup, which uses data-driven methods to help users make better security and privacy decisions, as well as to improve the usability of complex computer systems.
-He has received an NSF CAREER Award (2021), Quantrell Award for Undergraduate Teaching (2021), four best/distinguished paper awards, and five honorable mention paper awards.
+He has received an NSF CAREER Award (2021), Quantrell Award for Undergraduate Teaching (2021), five best/distinguished paper awards, and five honorable mention paper awards.
 His research has been covered in the NY Times, Forbes, Ars Technica, and many other venues.
 He has also received the Allen Newell Award for Research Excellence (2020), SIGCHI Outstanding Dissertation Award (2018), IEEE Cybersecurity Award for Practice (2018), John Karat Award (2016), an NDSEG fellowship (2012), and a Fulbright scholarship (2010).
 He holds degrees from Carnegie Mellon University (PhD and MS) and Harvard University (AB).

 Blase Ur Long, informal bio: